jakebeamish/Penplotting.js/README.md

 ## Features

 - A Sketch class to contain everything needed to create and render the SVG
-- Geometry classes:
-  - 2D Vector
-  - Line
-  - Path
-  - Circle
+- Shapes and geometry classes: 2D Vector, Line, Path, Circle, Rectangle
-- Seedable PRNGs with useful methods (Mulberry32, XORShift32, LCG)
+- Seedable PRNG implementations with useful methods
-- Helpful functions such as vector maths, nearestNeighbour, fract, wrap, lerp, map
+- Quadtree
 - Paper sizes

 ## Usage